-This is done in a variety of ways.
+We want to share with you on how your child's learning is progressing.
+We do this in a variety of ways.
 Staff assess children's learning on a daily basis.
 In addition staff will assess children's learning to plan next steps.
 In line with Curriculum for Excellence, children work through from Early Level to Second Level and will be assessed and progress recorded of children's learning, and at varying times in your child's school career they will be at these different points.